And how i made it a reality.

 What inspired me the most about this was the finished product.
 Holding the anthology in my hands once it was all finalised and printed.
 The actual notion that I had done something of worth and been recognised for it and the pride that came with it, was unprecedented.
 Perhaps you could call it an egotistical/vanity thing, but I think it is more than that.
 It shows that anyone can do anything, and the rewards that come from putting in the hard work and effort are worth it.

-But!
-It wasn’t all book deal after book deal for ten year-old me (as much I wish it was!), no. As I began to grow older and as I grew up with the digital age, my attentions quickly changed from books to games consoles and the television.
+It wasn’t book deal after book deal for ten year-old me (as much I wish it was!), after that unfortunately.
+No. As I began to grow older and as I grew up with the digital age, my attentions quickly changed from books to games consoles and the television.
 Once I was old enough to understand what they were, my mind became warped by them and I forgot the power of words.
 In fact, I think the only times I ever read were when I was on holiday and there was nothing else to do, and as part of the English school curriculum – probably not what you were expecting to hear!

-I then changed my mind and applied for a creative writing course at the University of Surrey, and was accepted (Whoop!
-Whoop!).
-And then from then onwards I have discovered my love for writing again.
-Having to create 2,000 word short stories was what I wanted to be doing – and I was, so it all worked out well enough in the end.
+I then changed my mind and applied for a creative writing course at the University of Surrey,where my application was successful.
+And from then onward I have rediscovered my love for writing again.
+Having to create 2,000 word short stories was what I wanted to be doing - and I was, so it all worked out well enough in the end.